bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 # Why should experiences be delightful?

 By now, I hope you have an understanding of delight in the context of user experiences.
 But why should products and services be delightful?
 When I started doing UX work, I asked myself this constantly.
 Since then, I have worked in several agile product teams.
 In agile work environments, maximizing value creation is always at the top of your mind.
-While aesthetic and delightful experiences are something you aim for as a UX designer, you and your team need to spend a lot of time to get there.
+While aesthetic and delightful experiences are something you aim for as a UX designer, you and your team need to spend a lot of time getting there.
 Time your team wants to spend making new products, creating new features, or fixing bugs — since it seems more effective for creating value.

 My focus shifted after I delved into the world of psychology.\
 <br/>